-The living activity of the self, in which we distinguish by abstraction two opposite tend-If this sym- encies, will finally issue either at X or bolism repre-Y. Now, since it is agreed to localize the activity of the double activity of the self at the always tended point O, there is no reason to separate tion, and de-this activity from the act in which it will issue and which forms part and parcel of it.
-And if experience shows that the decision has been in favour of X, it is not a neutral activity which should be placed at the point O, but an activity tending in advance in the direction O X, in spite of apparent hesitations.
+(178) issues naturally and logically in the most unbending determinism.
+The living activity of the self, in which we distinguish by abstraction two opposite tendencies, will finally issue either at X or Y, Now, since it is agreed to localize the double activity of the self at the point O, there is no reason to separate this activity from the act in which it will issue and which forms part and parcel of it.
+And if experience shows that the decision has been in favour of X, it is not a neutral activity which should be placed at the and determinism point O, but an activity tending in advance in the direction O X, in spite of apparent hesitations.
 If, on the contrary, observation proves that the decision has been in favour of Y, we must infer that the activity localized by us at the point O was bent in this second direction in spite of some oscillations towards the first.
 To assert that the self, when it reaches the point O, chooses indifferently between X and Y, is to stop half way in the course of our geometrical symbolism; it is to separate off at the point O only a part of this continuous activity in which we undoubtedly distinguished two different directions, but which in addition has gone on to X or Y: why not take this last fact into account as well as the other two?
 Why not assign it the place that belongs to it in the symbolical figure which we have just constructed?
-But if the self, when it reaches the point O, is already determined in one direction, there is no use in the other way remaining open, the self cannot take it.
-And the same rough symbolism which was meant to show the contingency of the action performed, ends, by a natural extension, in proving its absolute necessity.
+But if the self, when it reaches the point O, is already